 Check your cancellation options

-In general, it’s good to know what happens in case you want to (or must) cancel your bookings.
-This applies even more so during the coronavirus period, since border closures or other travel bans can occur.
+It’s good to know what happens in case you want to (or must) cancel your bookings.
+This applies even more so during the coronavirus period.

-- Check hotel booking policies: many hotels can be cancelled free of charge on a fairly short notice.
+- Check hotel booking policies: many hotels can be cancelled free of charge on short notice.
 Please find

 suggested hotels here.